maboiteaspam/Foundation/doc/2-working-from-layout-perspective.md

         # injected by the various components
         # involved during the process
         # of building the layout
-    debug_with: comments
+    debug_with: comments # .. this will enable dashboard debug with html comments
-    from: false
+    from: false # .. this a raw value
-    etag: ''
+    etag: '' # .. this is injected for etag computation
 displayed_blocks:
         # ..
 A lits of displayed block
         # with their status of display